Languages of the United States: English (245.69 million speakers)

 Distribution of English-speaking households in the United States in 2000.

 English was inherited from British colonization, and it is spoken by the majority of the population.
 English has become increasingly common; when the United States was founded, just 40% of Americans spoke English..
-In 2002, 87% of Americans spoke English as their first language.
+In 2002, around 87% of Americans spoke English as their first language.
 It serves as the de facto national language, the language in which government business is carried out.
-According to the U.S. Census Bureau, 80% spoke only English at home and all but approximately 13,600,000 U.S. residents age 5 and over speak English "well" or "very well".
+According to the American Community Survey (ACS) of the U.S. Census Bureau, 77% of U.S. residents aged five and older spoke only English at home in 2026, and all but approximately 8.6% of U.S. residents speak English "very well".

-American English is different from British English in terms of spelling (one example being the dropped "u" in words such as color/colour), grammar, vocabulary, pronunciation, and slang usage.
-The differences are not usually a barrier to effective communication between an American English and a British English speaker.
+American English is different from British English in terms of spelling, pronunciation, and certain vocabulary and slang usage.
+The differences are, however, rarely a barrier to effective communication between speakers of American English and British English.

-Some states, like California, have amended their constitutions to make English the only official language, but in practice, this only means that official government documents must at least be in English, and does not mean that they should be exclusively available only in English.
-For example, the standard California Class C driver's license examination is available in 32 different languages.
+Some states, like California, have amended their constitutions to declare English the only official language.
+In practice, this means that official government documents must at least be available in English; it does not mandate that they be printed exclusively in English.
+For example, the standard California Class C driver's license examination can be taken in 32 different languages, including English, Spanish, Korean, Chinese, and Farsi (Persian).

 Spanish (42.03 million speakers)

 Spanish language distribution in the United States.

 Spanish was also inherited from colonization and is sanctioned as official in the commonwealth of Puerto Rico, where it is the general language of instruction in schools and universities.
-In the 50 states, the District of Columbia, and all territories except Puerto Rico, Spanish is taught as a foreign or second language.
-It is spoken at home in areas with large Hispanic populations: the Southwestern United States along the border with Mexico, as well as in Florida, parts of California, the District of Columbia, Illinois, New Jersey, and New York.
+In the 50 states, the District of Columbia, and all territories except Puerto Rico, Spanish is taught as a foreign or second language but is not a required subject.
+Spanish is spoken at home in areas with large Hispanic populations: the Southwestern United States along the border with Mexico, as well as in Florida, parts of California, the District of Columbia, Illinois, New Jersey, and New York.
 In Hispanic communities across the country, bilingual signs in both Spanish and English may be quite common.
 Furthermore, numerous neighborhoods exist (such as Washington Heights in New York City or Little Havana in Miami) in which entire city blocks will have only Spanish-language signs and Spanish-speaking people.